anilsathyan7/Portrait-Segmentation/README.md

 The **Coral USB Accelerator** is a USB device that provides an Edge TPU as a coprocessor for your computer.
 It accelerates inferencing for your machine learning models when attached to the host computer.
 Initially, we need to convert our float model to a **fully quantized** format, using the aforementioned techniques.
 Then, we need to convert the quantized model to tpu format with the help of **edge tpu compiler**.
 Finally, we can run the tpu model on the device with the help of **edge tpu runtime** library.
 Compared to quantized inference on CPU, TPU offers additional advantages like **faster inference, reduced power** etc.

 The **portrait-net and prisma-net** models were successfully converted to quantized format.
 Their **size** was reduced by about **3x** and their outputs were verified using a test dataset.
 We were able to convert the prisma-net model to tpu format; but unfortunately the portrait-net model failed in the conversion process(layer compatability issue).
-The edge tpu model took only a mere **12.2 ms** for inference, in comparison to the quantized inference on CPU, which took about **4357.0ms** with quantized model and **500ms** with float model.
+The edge tpu model took only a mere **12.2 ms** for inference, in comparison to the inference on CPU, which took about **4357.0ms** with quantized model and **500ms** with float model.
 The **CPU**(i7-3632QM CPU @ 2.20GHz) might mostly be using a **single core** for inference.
-But even if we include other possible overheads, this **300x speed-up** seems to be worth the effort.
+But even if we include other possible overheads, this **40x speed-up** seems to be worth the effort.
 Besides, it consumes **20 times less power** than CPU.

 ## Key Insights and Drawbacks